Chalarangelo/30-seconds-of-interviews/questions/type-comparison.md

-### What is the difference between `==` and `===`
+### What is the difference between `==` and `===`?

 #### Answer

 When using triple equals in JavaScript we are testing for strict equality.
 This means both the type and the value we are comparing have to be the same.
-On the other hand, double equals firstly performs type coercion and then checks for the loose equality.
+On the other hand, double equals first performs type coercion and then checks for loose equality.

 #### Good to hear